elastic/kibana/rfcs/text/0015_nodejs_clustering.md

 The workers logs are interleaved, and, most importantly, there is no way to see which process each log entry is coming from.
 We will need to address that.

-Our (non-exclusive) options are:
+#### Options we considered:

-1. Have a distinct logging configuration for each worker
+1. Having a distinct logging configuration (with separate log files) for each worker

-We could do that by automatically adding a suffix depending on the process to the appropriate file appenders configuration.
-Note that this doesn’t solve the problem for the console appender, which is probably a no-go.

-2. Add the process info to the log pattern and output it with the log message
+2. Centralizing log collection in the coordinator and writing all logs to a single file (or stdout)

+#### Our recommended approach:

+Overall we recommend keeping a single log file (option 2), and centralizing the logging system in the coordinator, with each worker sending the coordinator log messages via IPC.
+While this is a more complex implementation in terms of our logging system, it solves several problems:
+- Preserves backwards compatibility.
+- Avoids the issue of interleaved log messages that could occur with multiple processes writing to the same file or stdout.
+- Provides a solution for the rolling-file appender (see below), as the coordinator would handle rolling all log file (small caveat being a slight loss in file size precision).
+- The changes to BaseLogger could potentially have the added benefit of paving the way for our future logging MDC.

 We could add the process name information to the log messages, and add a new conversion to be able to display it with the pattern layout, such as `%worker` for example.

-the default pattern could evolve to (ideally, only when clustering is enabled)
+The default pattern could evolve to (ideally, only when clustering is enabled):
 ```
 [%date][%level][%worker][%logger] %message
 ```

-The logging output would then look like
+The logging output would then look like:
 ```
 [2021-03-02T10:23:41.834+01:00][INFO ][worker-1][plugins-service] Plugin initialization disabled.
 [2021-03-02T10:23:41.840+01:00][INFO ][worker-2][plugins-service] Plugin initialization disabled.
 ```

-This will require some non-trivial changes in the logging system implementation, as currently the BaseLogger has no logic to enhance the log record with context information before forwarding it to its appenders, but this still seems to be the best solution.
-(This may even be the first step to implement our MDC)

 Notes:
-- The coordinator will probably need to output logs too. `%worker` would be interpolated to `coordinator` for the coordinator process
+- The coordinator will probably need to output logs too. `%worker` would be interpolated to `coordinator` for the coordinator process.
-- Even if we add the `%worker` pattern, do we want to also allow users to specify per-worker log files?
+- Even if we add the `%worker` pattern, we could still consider letting users configure per-worker log files as a future enhancement.

 ### 6.1.2 The rolling-file appender

 The rolling process of the `rolling-file` appender is going to be problematic in clustered mode, as it will cause concurrency issues during the rolling.
 We need to find a way to have this rolling stage clustered-proof.

-Identified options are:
+#### Options we considered:

 1. have the rolling file appenders coordinate themselves when rolling